 Workshops at the Art Gallery of New South Wales are designed to be accessible for children of all ages living with additional needs.

-The Art Gallery of New South Wales offers fun and laid-back Access workshops that are suitable for children of all ages with additional needs.
 These workshops, facilitated by Art Gallery educators, aim to provide a sensory and tactile experience through art-making and material exploration.
-The three workshops highlight different themes and foster creativity by encouraging participants to engage visually, make connections, and move around physically.
+The workshops highlight different themes and foster creativity by encouraging participants to engage visually, make connections, and move around physically.
+There are also Sensory-friendly Art After Hours events (5-10 pm), where you'll have the chance to see exhibitions in a controlled, sensory, relaxed, and supportive atmosphere (such as the Archibald, Wynne, and Sulman Prizes).

 Where: Art Gallery of New South Wales, Art Gallery Road, The Domain, Sydney